 How we can help

 TEMASOFT FileMonitor, our file monitoring product, delivers file access auditing and analysis technology that enables IT admins to detect security incidents that may evolve into data breaches, thus reducing the time to detect a data breach.
-At the same time, the information generated and analyzed by the product allows further investigation, enabling accurate assessment of the size of the breach and facilitates forensic investigation, reducing the time to contain the incident.
+At the same time, the information generated and analyzed by the product allows further investigation, enabling accurate assessment of the size of the breach and facilitates the forensic investigation, reducing the time to contain the incident.
 Overall this technology helps cut and contain the majority of costs involved in a data breach incident, compared to incidents where such technology is missing.
 Its file integrity monitoring functionality also contributes to maintaining secure environments.

 TEMASOFT offers this functionality for FREE for up to two workstation PCs, for personal use.